jgm/pandoc/test/command/biblatex-moore-related.md

 ---
 nocite: "[@*]"
 references:
-- annote: "A reprint of Moore's law.
-Note the related and relatedtype fields"
+- annote: A reprint of Moore's law.
+Note the related and relatedtype fields
   author:
   - family: Moore
     given: Gordon E.